19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Ancestry.md

 6. [Rabbitfolk](Rabbitfolk.md)
 	1. Harensil

+The vast majority of the population are Humans, followed by Elves.
+The various animal folk are overall quite rare and make up a small portion of the population.

 ## Ancestry Abilities

 Ancestries are designed to only confer physiological benefits.
 Any knowledge or skills that belonging to a specific culture might grant you is handled in by the [Background](../Backgrounds/Background.md) mechanic.